duynguyen-ori75/duynguyen-ori75.github.io/_posts/2020-11-03-sqlite-balance-siblings-1.md

 - Initialize all sibling pages (in descending order), and store them in `*apOld`
   - `rc = getAndInitPage(pBt, pgno, &apOld[i], 0, 0);`
-  - If current `pParent` is overflow, then current page - `iParentIdx` page - should be the only overflow cell.
+  - If the current `pParent` is overflow, the current page - `iParentIdx` page - should be the only overflow cell.
 In this case, remove the overflow state and move the current cells and siblings to the workspace `apDiv`
     - `if( pParent->nOverflow && i+nxDiv==pParent->aiOvfl[0] ){ ... }`
   - Else, simply drop the current cells and siblings
     - `}else{ ... }`